hackclub/hackclub/workshops/ajar/README.md

 > [read more about canvas](http://www.w3schools.com/html/html5_canvas.asp).

 > `id` - To review, this *attribute*, which can be applied to any HTML element,
-> allows you to use that element in your javascript.
+> allows you to use that element in your JavaScript.

 > `width` - Specifies the width of the `<canvas>`, this time in pixels.